seaver-olson/javaLearning/README.md

 # Current work:
 Learning HTTPS with java to have a webpage open on a specific server

+Designing Autonomous System to upkeep server maintance for ftp application

 # Week 1: Socket Programming